When you use Google products, you're trusting us with your information. Google is committed to keeping your data private and safe.

 Information your device may send to Google servers when you choose to share device stats and crash reports

-Here’s what information is sent to Google servers when you choose to share device stats and crash reports for a particular Google Nest device using the “Help improve your device” setting.
-This applies to Google Nest and Google Home devices, Chromecast and Chromecast Ultra devices, Chromecast Audio devices, Chromecast built-in devices (except for Android TV devices), and Google Assistant speakers.
-For Android TV devices with Chromecast built-in and Chromecast with Google TV devices, see the Android Help Center instead for more information on how your device stats and crash reports may be shared with Google.
+Here's what information is sent to Google servers when you choose to share device stats and crash reports for a particular Google Nest device using the "Help improve your device" setting.
+This applies to Google Nest and Google Home devices, Chromecast and Chromecast Ultra devices, Chromecast Audio devices, Chromecast built-in devices (except for Android TV devices), Google Assistant speakers, and the Charging Speaker Dock.
+For more information about how your device stats and crash reports may be shared with Google, go to the Android Help Center for Android TV devices with Chromecast built-in and Chromecast with Google TV devices.
+For information about stats and reporting on the Pixel Tablet, go to the Pixel Tablet Help Center.

 Device performance and reliability information

 - Playback quality.
 This gives us information about the number of rebuffers and playback resolution of media and camera streams so that we can identify performance issues in either our or our partners' services.

 - Wi-Fi stability.
 This tells us about the stability and quality of your device's Wi-Fi network connection.

 - Communication errors.
 This gives us helpful information around how reliably your device is communicating with our and our partners' services.